-PLA3(11) Land west off Maesteg Road, Tondu
+PLA3(10) Land west off Maesteg Road, Tondu

 This is a large site in Tondu to the west of the A4063.
 It is a major redevelopment site, and some development has already been delivered, including tourism and visitor facilities.
 The site already has some planning consents on it including permission for 436 new homes.
-Other uses proposed for the site include employment, education and training facilities.
+Part of the site is also allocated for employment.
 No design brief has been prepared and this would have helped implement more sustainable development.
 Part of the site is covered by a conservation area and this will need to be reflected in high quality design of new development to help enhance this.